-OUTCOME 2020 TARGET 2020 RESULT 2019 RESULT HOW DID WE PERFORM Stormwater flooding: We ha to property and risk to the c in place to res pond to and re duce flood dan nage from stormwater For each flooding event , the number of habitable floors flooded per event (expressed per 1,000 properties connected).
-Mandatory measure 1 <1 0.07 0 There was one habitable floor flooded in 2019/2020.
+Fully achieved Achieved within 5% Not ac hieved Not measured Outcome 2020 Target 2020 Result 2019 Result How did we perform Stormwater flooding: We have measures in place to respond to and reduce flood dama ge from stormwat er to property and risk to the community For each flooding event , the number of habitable floors flooded per event (expressed per 1,000 properties connected).
+Mandatory measure 1. <1 0.07 0 There was one habitable floor flooded in 2019/2020.
 There were no flooding events in 2018/2019 that caused flooding to habitable floor levels.
 The median response time to attend a flooding event, measured from the time that Council receives notification to the time that service personnel reach the site.
-Mandatory measure 3 <2 hours 35 minutes Not measured There was only one customer request for flooding during the year, which was attended in 35 minutes.
+Mandatory measure 3. <2 hours 35 minutes Not measured There was only one customer request for flooding during the year, which was attended in 35 minutes.
 The number of complaints received by Council about the performance of its stormwater system, expressed per 1,000 properties connected to the stormwater system.
-Mandatory measure 4 <20 4.4 5.2 There were very few intensive or continuous rainfall events in 2019/2020 which will tend to reduce the number of complaints received.

-Percentage of customers 80% satisfied with the stormwater service 84% 80% This is a good result but was likely influenced by the lack of extreme storm events and possibly a Covid-19 influence. --- ----- ----- ---
+Mandatory measure 4. <20 4.4 5.2 There were very few intensive or continuous rainfall events in 2019/2020 which will tend to reduce the number of complaints received.
+Customer satisfaction: Our stormwater activities are managed at a level wh nich satisfies the community Percentage of customers satisfied with the stormwater service.
+80% 84% 80% This is a good result but was likely influenced by the lack of extreme storm events and possibly a Covid-19 influence.

-6. A flooding event means an overflow of stormwater from Councils stormwater system that enters a habitable floor.
+&lt;sup>6 A flooding event means an overflow of stormwater from Councils stormwater system that enters a habitable floor.

-7. Habitable floor refers to a floor of a building (including a basement) but does not include ancillary structures such as stand-alone garden sheds or garages.
+&lt;sup>7 Habitable floor refers to a floor of a building (including a basement) but does not include ancillary structures such as stand-alone garden sheds or garages.